timofeysie/strumosa/README.md

 An Azure NodeJS App.

-This is a sample node.js app for an [Azure App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+This is a sample node.js app for deployment as an [Azure App Service](https://docs.microsoft.com/azure/app-service-web).

+The project includes implementing NodeJS [best practices](https://github.com/i0natan/nodebestpractices).
+We use [Jest](https://jestjs.io/en/) for testing and coverage with the super strict Airbnb linting.

 #